PurdueDualityLab/PTM-Naming/README.md

   - The survey instrument used in the study. ($4.1.2)

 - [Survey data](/survey/data/survey_data.xlsx):
-  - The raw data of our survey study. ($V)
+  - The raw data of our survey study. ($4.1.3)

 - [Qualitative analysis - data](/survey/data/Survey%20Analysis.xlsx):
   - The analysis of the qualitative survey data. ($4.1.4)

 - [Qualitative analysis - Themes](/survey/Instruments/PTMVsTraditionalNaming-Themes-v1.docx.pdf):
-  - The extracted themes for the qualitative analysis. ($IV.A.4)
+  - The extracted themes for the qualitative analysis. ($4.1.4)

 ## [Repository mining](/Naming_practices) ($4.2)
 This folder includes scripts and data relevant to Listing 1, Listing 2, Figure 4, Figure 5, Figure 6, Table 5, and Table 6 in the paper.